clarinsi/STARK/README.md

 Execute extraction by running `run.bat` (in case it is blocked repeat the same procedure as for `install.bat`).

 ### Default settings
 By default, running the program as described above extracts trees from the `sample.conllu` file as defined by the settings in the `config.ini` file, i.e. all noun-headed trees occurring with part-of-speech tags as nodes.
-For more information on how to change the input file, the type of trees to be extracted and all other customizible parameters, see the [Settings](Settings) section below.
+For more information on how to change the input file, the type of trees to be extracted and all other customizable parameters, see the [Settings](Settings) section below.

 ## Output